-Remedial guidance on use of invalid text in Userfield1:
+Remedial guidance on use of invalid text in “MPTF Quantum Project Number” field (or the “MPTF Project Reference Number” field for converted Atlas projects):

-UNDP Offices who have used such text as above in the past should inform the Donor reporting unit/ OFM by providing list of outputs that are not MPTFO- funded.
+UNDP Offices who have used such abovementioned text in the past should inform the BMS/OFM/Partnership & Donor Interactions/Donor Reporting Unit by providing list of outputs that are not MPTFO- funded.
 Going forward, as explained in section VII below, even with donor code 10714, such text is not expected to be used.

-If UNDP offices used such text with unique MPTF donor codes (other than 10714), the offices should inform the donor reporting unit/ OFM by explaining why such outputs are not MPTF outputs.
+If UNDP offices used such text with unique MPTF donor codes (other than 10714), the offices should inform the BMS/OFM/Partnership & Donor Interactions/Donor Reporting Unit by explaining why such outputs are not MPTF outputs.
 If such text is used in error:

 Offices should correct the error using correct donor code if it is not an MPTF funded output

-Offices should enter correct Userfield1 if it indeed is a MPTFO-funded output
+Offices should select the correct MPTFO project ID in the “MPTF Quantum Project Number” field (or enter the correct MPTFO project ID in the “MPTF Project Reference Number” field for converted Atlas projects) if it indeed is a MPTFO-funded output

-The funds from different MPFT projects comingled in one UNDP outputs: If in the past, the offices have comingled more than one MPTF project ID funds into one UNDP output (and thus have missed using one of the MPTF project ID in the userfield1):
+The funds from different MPTF projects comingled in one UNDP output: If in the past, the offices have comingled more than one MPTF project ID funds into one UNDP output (and thus have missed using one of the MPTF project IDs in the “MPTF Quantum Project Number” field (or entered the incorrect MPTFO project ID in the “MPTF Project Reference Number” field for converted Atlas projects):

-The offices have to retain the already entered MPTF project ID in Userfield1 reference and have to prepare a statement, by year, indicating revenues received and expenses incurred by expenses account (including support costs i.e., GMS) against the unmapped MPTF project(s) (not used in the”Userfield1 and submit it to Donor reporting unit, OFM.
+The offices have to retain the already entered MPTF project ID in the “MPTF Quantum Project Number” field (or the MPTFO project ID in the “MPTF Project Reference Number” field for converted Atlas projects) and have to prepare a statement, by year, indicating revenues received and expenses incurred by expense accounts (including support costs i.e., GMS) against the unmapped MPTF project(s) (not used in the “MPTF Quantum Project Number” field or the “MPTF Project Reference Number” field for converted Atlas projects) and submit it to BMS/OFM/Partnership & Donor Interactions/Donor Reporting Unit.
 In any case, the total expenses should not exceed the revenues received from the comingled MPTF projects.
 It is very important that such data that is assembled by the COs on the unmapped MPTF projects, should be kept on file, maintained and used for preparing the project final reports to MPTF.

 Going forward for 2016, the offices should undertake the analysis of residual balances by comparing the disbursement received from MPTFO under the two (or more) MPTF Projects.
 Accordingly, subject to the continuity of the activity (s) a new additional Output(s) should be created in QUANTUM and the residual balances should be split into two (or more) UNDP outputs so that such comingling of several MPTF projects’ funds does not happen in one UNDP project from 2016 onwards.

-Thereafter, both UNDP outputs should then carry the userfield1 information of the respective MPTF project IDs.
+Thereafter, both UNDP outputs should then carry the “MPTF Quantum Project Number” or the “MPTF Project Reference Number” for converted Atlas projects information for the respective MPTF project IDs.

 In assessing the above scenarios and taking actions appropriately, please retrieve the latest quarterly MPTF GW and UNDP GL Comparison Report for reconciliation and filter the relevant MPTF project(s).
 Please refer to the MPTF GW and UNDP GL Comparison Report User Guide for the reconciliation exercise.